Seiko 7A28 - 7020 SPR007 Dial Restoration

 The project has taken a new turn...

-I came back to the restoration after being distracted by another project, a VW GTI MK2.
+I came back to the restoration after being distracted by another project, a VW Golf GTI MK2.
+The dial has now become severely discoloured.

 After talking to an ex-Bond Street horologist friend, I decided to bite the bullet and get started on the respray and print of the dial, so first to the cleaning...

 I used an ammonia cleaning fluid and very fine paintbrush, and the discolouring just came off, leaving the dial behind.
-It is by no means immaculate, but it is in good condition...
+It is by no means immaculate, but I feel it is in wearable/patinated condition...

 The dial has cleaned up really well, so I decided to build it back up, it has been wearable like this.